SWIFTSIM/swiftsim-tutorials/SPH Introduction/getting_started.md

 + An installation of the GSL library.
 + An installation of the FFTW library.

 The following are useful to have, but are not strictly necessary for the demonstrations below:

 + An installation of some other allocator, such as tbbmalloc.

+You can learn how to install these with your specific package manager by searching the name of your operating system combined with the name of the package.

 ### Downloading and Building SWIFT